DataDog/hiring-engineers/answers.md

 https://docs.datadoghq.com/api/?lang=python#send-traces

 Kept the version check of the Agent in the python file.

-Important that the files are in the root of the conf.d and checks.d directories Created file custom_check.yaml in conf.d:
+Important that the files are in the root of the conf.d and checks.d directories

-init_config:
-instances:
-  - min_collection_interval: 45

-And
+Created file custom_check.yaml in conf.d:

-custom_check.py  in checks.d:
+And custom_check.py  in checks.d:

-try:
-    # first, try to import the base class from old versions of the Agent...
-    from checks import AgentCheck

-except ImportError:
-    # ...if the above failed, the check is running in Agent version 6 or later
-    from datadog_checks.checks import AgentCheck

-from random import randint

-class HelloCheck(AgentCheck):
-    def check(self, instance):
-        self.gauge('Up_Down.my_metric', randint(1,1000))

 I then used the “Add a Check” on DataDog Agent Manager interface to add the custm_check.yaml to the checks

 4 Bonus Question:

 User the Edit Enabled Checks function in the Datadog Agent Manager and change the
 - min_collection_interval: in the custom_check.yaml check.

 See uploaded Edit custom_check.yaml.png

 Visualizing data: